The Rangers Treasure Map Updating System

-In the next release of the ALM Rangers Treasure Map one of the new features is a way to update content remotely in the app.
-The mechanism chosen for this is intentionally simplistic as it allows us to run this with minimal infrastructure as well as focus on the app development and not building server side code.
+In the next release of the ALM Rangers Treasure Map, one of the new features is a way to update content remotely in the app.
+The mechanism chosen for this is intentionally simplistic, as it allows us to run this with minimal infrastructure and focus on app development rather than building server-side code.

 How it works?

-The update mechanism really just connects to web server and downloads a zip file, extracts it and overwrites the XML and images.
-We do have some extra logic internally which ensures that we do not waste your bandwidth – this is done by checking the if modified since in our request and we can see if we have new content available.
+The update mechanism really just connects to a web server and downloads a ZIP file, extracts it, and overwrites the XML and images.
+We do have some extra logic internally that ensures we do not waste your bandwidth—this is done by checking the If-Modified-Since header in our request, so we can see if new content is available.

 Setting up Azure

-Unfortunately not every server supports the if modified since headers, but thankfully Azure Websites do support it.
-Using Azure websites allow us many ways to push to it which makes the work flow for updating content very easy.
+Unfortunately, not every server supports the If-Modified-Since headers, but thankfully, Azure Websites do support them.
+Using Azure Websites allows us many ways to push content to it, making the workflow for updating content very easy.
 It is also very easy to set up the site:

 clip_image002